 Overall, it’s not a great movie and there are a few moments where I shake my head and say, “Come on Nick Cannon, don’t be a dufus!”
 But his character is a dufus anyway.

 But the quote I love is, “One Band, One Sound”.

 The drumline should be committed to being the best they can be that their drumming is so crisp, clean, and precise that it’s creating one, unified sound, instead of a smattering of different beats and rhythms.

 That’s how marriage is meant to be.
-Two people come together and commit to sharing their lives.
+Two people come together and commit to sharing their lives and learn how to budget as a couple.
 You create shared goals and work toward them together.